LF-digitala-kanaler/LFDS/content/components/web/text/lead-paragraph.md

       ## Variations

       The lead paragraphs in lansforsakringar.se and Mina Sidor are somewhat different, both in how they are used and in font size.
-Use the one applicable one for which platform you are designing for.
+Use the one applicable one for the platform you are designing for.

-      ### lansforsakringar.se
+      ### Ingress (lansforsakringar.se)

       In product pages (like [Villaförsäkring](https://www.lansforsakringar.se/privat/forsakring/hemforsakring/villa/)), try to keep the lead paragraph to two or three sentences and follow the sentences by presenting the USPs in a short format.